janaSunrise/spotify-playing-readme/README.md

 - Run using **`pipenv run start`**.
 - And, you should be good to go.

-**Note**: You can use out self hosted instance already running, or Self host your own like this.
+**Note**: You can use the self hosted instance already running, or Self host your own instance like this.

 ## TODOs Planned